GBKS/opendesign.guide/content/1-open-source.md

 ### "It's too complicated"

 While there can be a learning curve, many projects are actively working to make contribution easier for newcomers.
 There are often mentorship programs, "good first issue" tags, and supportive communities ready to help new contributors get started.
-However, it's important to acknowledge that the complexity can vary between projects and it may take time to get comfortable with the processes.
-More on this in [Chapter 3: Getting Started](/3-getting-started).
+However, it's important to acknowledge that the complexity can vary between projects and it may take time to get comfortable with the processes [C3: Getting Started](/3-getting-started){:class='chapter-link'}.

 ### "You'll be the only designer in the project"